Click to grab your free copy of our Garden Tools Cheat Sheet!

 49. Flat White Boer Pumpkins

 These Flat White Boer Pumpkins are attractive in look and unique in taste.
-Their looks and taste are what attract people towards them, which is why these flat white Boer pumpkins are in good demand within all kinds of people.
-Their vines yield moderately heavy fruits weighing between 10 to 15 pounds after a period of 120 days.
+Their eyes and taste attract people, which is why these flat white Boer pumpkins are in good demand by all kinds of people.

 Click here to buy them on Amazon.